cbleser/range_test/README.md

 ```
 So the only difference is the function call and the stack cleanup.

-*This is the code is compile with -O3 and final opSlice function.**
+*This code is produced with \-O3 and the final opSlice function.*

 ```asm